Brunch & Batter

 • In a food processor, pulse the flour, sugar and salt to blend.
 Add the butter and pulse 5-6 more times until the mixture resembles coarse crumbs.

-1¼ cup all-purpose flour, 1 tablespoon granulated sugar, ¼ teaspoon Kosher or fine sea salt, ½ cup cold unsalted butter cut into ½-inch cubes, ¼ teaspoon Kosher or fine sea salt
+1¼ cup all-purpose flour, 1 tablespoon granulated sugar, ¼ teaspoon kosher or fine sea salt, ½ cup (1 stick) cold unsalted butter cut into ½-inch cubes, ¼ teaspoon kosher or fine sea salt

 • Add 3 tablespoon of ice water and pulse after each addition.
 Add additional water, 1 tablespoon at a time until there is just enough water to form a crumbly dough (total 3-6 tbsp).
 The dough will come together easily, but it will not look uniform or smooth.